AyhemKouki/8-puzzle-game/README.md

 Click on a tile adjacent to the empty space to move it.
 Click on the buttons to perform specific actions.
 # Features
-Random Shuffling: The tiles are shuffled randomly at the beginning of the game.
-Reset Option: Players can reset the game to its initial state.
+"Random Shuffling": The tiles are shuffled randomly at the beginning of the game.\n "Reset Option": Players can reset the game to its initial state.
-BFS Solver: Solve the puzzle using Breadth-First Search algorithm.
+"BFS Solver": Solve the puzzle using Best-First Search algorithm.
-A* Search Solver: Solve the puzzle using A* Search algorithm
+"A* Search Solver": Solve the puzzle using A* Search algorithm